mnot/I-D/binary-structured-headers/draft.md

 * Length: The number of octets used to represent the Item, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix
 * Item: An Item ({{types}})
 * Parameters: Optional Parameters ({{parameter}})

+The Item in an Item Field Value MUST NOT be an Inner List (0x1) or Parameters (0x2).

 ### String Literal Field Values {#literal}